Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 ### Create Custom Frontend Testkit

-This section describes how to support a fictitious Custom Widget called `MyWidget`.
+This section describes how to Locate a fictitious Custom Widget called `MyWidget` and use the Microflows from the [MTA Playwright Connector](../../../Tools/playwright-connector) to add Filters, Assertions and Actions.

+#### Add Locator

 - Add a new Module in your Mendix App called `MenditectMxFrontendTestKitCustom`.
   - A Module with this exact name will be scanned by MTA for Frontend test Microflows and Entities.